Remote notarization now in effect in Iowa after emergency waiver

 It is strongly advised that notaries follow the training on how to use the remote online notarization service provided by the service they choose.

-Questions may be emailed to the Secretary of State’s Office at notary@sos.iowa.gov.
+Questions about the service may be emailed to the Secretary of State’s office at notary@sos.iowa.gov.